 Shihpoos are loyal, friendly, playful, and one of the best indoor dogs.
-Moreover, they are highly intelligent, social, and loves the company of kids.
+Moreover, they are highly intelligent, social, and love the company of kids.
 They never disappoint their owners in terms of the company.
 Their low-shedding coat makes them unique and among some most demanding dog breeds.

 Like other Poodle crossbreeds, the Shih Poos are also very adorable and cute.
 Their parent breeds Shih Tzu and Poodle, both are good-looking and cute dog breeds.
 So, the Shih Poos have inherited beauty, charm, and cuteness from both parents.
 Some of their best body features are given below: